 Please note: if you want to run other appliances at the same time as the A/C, you need to find out all the running power watts for your other appliances too (e.g. fridge, computer, TV, lights etc.), then add that total to the A/C start up power wattage amount to determine what caravan generator size you need.
 Check out our buyer's guide to generators for a step-by-step example to help you select the right sized generator for your specific uses.
 Also see our dedicated blog post to running a caravan air conditioner from a generator.

-No doubt about it, the number one caravan generator is the Yamaha EF2400iS.
+No doubt about it, the number one caravan generator is the Yamaha EF2200IS.
 Why?
-Because it’s ultra quiet for its power output (around 54 decibels at quarter load) and extremely fuel efficient – you’ll get around 9 hours of run-time at around quarter load.
-We’re not the only ones who think so – the Yamaha EF2400iS was recently ranked as the number one generator against its counterparts in the Caravan & Motorhome on Tour Magazine.
-(Read all about the battle of the generators here)
+Because it's ultra quiet for its power output (around 57 decibels at quarter load) and extremely fuel efficient - you'll get around 10.5 hours of run-time at around quarter load.

 If you are looking for a built-in generator mounted externally to your vehicle which can be turned on inside your van, then you can't go past the Dometic TEC29 Built-In 2900w Inverter Generator - once installed, this unit is easily controlled remotely from inside the vehicle via the wall-mounted digital control panel and also has high operating safety with integrated alarm functions, service reminders, running hours and kilowatt output on the digital display panel.